 You’ll establish your foundation of knowledge and expertise with a set of core modules including genetics, cell biology and biochemistry.
 Other modules from biology and microbiology will serve to enhance your development in the relevant fields.
 Modules will be delivered through a mixture of lectures, tutorials and practicals allowing you to develop the research skills necessary for completing your degree.

 Optional field course: coastal and uplands habitats in Millport, Scotland.

 At the end of year 1, our flexible degree structure offers you the opportunity to transfer onto other suitable degree courses.

-You’ll focus more specifically on genetics, with compulsory modules in genetic engineering, bacterial genetics, bioinformatics, human genetics and developmental biology and a diverse range of optional modules including microbiology, virology, evolution and cell biology.
+You’ll focus more specifically on genetics with compulsory modules in genetic engineering, human genetics and developmental biology, bacterial genetics, bioinformatics.
+This is in addition to a diverse range of optional modules including microbiology, virology, evolution and cell biology.

 At the end of year 2, you will have the opportunity to complete an industrial work placement, study abroad, or combined study and work abroad.
 This will add an additional year of study to your degree and enhance your portfolio of transferable skills.

 All students will study advanced level modules in human genetics and biotechnology, with options including developmental biology, cancer biology, population genetics and microbiology.

 You will also undertake a preparatory research project introducing you to the advanced research skills you’ll use in year 4.
 Upon graduation, you’ll be equipped with specialised knowledge along with broader transferable skills ideal for succeeding in the graduate job market.